-Indirect ELISAs were used to detect SARS-CoV-2 antibodies in sera with nucleocapsid (N) and the receptor-binding domain (RBD) recombinant viral proteins, both produced in-house [30].
+Indirect ELISAs were used to detect SARS-CoV-2 antibodies in sera with nucleocapsid (N) and the receptor-binding domain (RBD) recombinant viral proteins, both produced in-house (29).
 Briefly, wells were coated with 100 ng of the respective protein in 100 μL per well coating buffer (Carbonate-bicarbonate buffer; Sigma-Aldrich, St. Louis, MO, USA).
-Following an overnight incubation at 4°C, plates were washed three times with phosphate-buffered saline (PBS-Tween 20 [pH = 7.4]; Millipore Sigma), blocked with 200 μL per well casein blocking buffer (Sigma-Aldrich) and incubated for 1 h at room temperature (RT).
+Following an overnight incubation at 4°C, plates were washed three times with phosphate buffered saline (PBS-Tween 20 [pH=7.4]; Millipore Sigma), blocked with 200 μL per well casein blocking buffer (Sigma-Aldrich) and incubated for 1 hour at room temperature (RT).
 Plates were subsequently washed three times with PBS-Tween-20 (PBS-T).
-Serum samples were diluted 1:400 in casein blocking buffer, then 100 μL per well was added to ELISA plates and incubated for 1 h at RT.
-Following three washes with PBS-T, 100 μL of HRP-labelled Rabbit Anti-Sheep IgG (H + L) secondary antibody (VWR, Batavia, IL, USA) diluted 1:1000 (100 ng/mL) was added to each well and incubated for 1 h at RT.
-Plates were then washed five times with PBS-T and 100 μL of TMB ELISA Substrate Solution (Abcam, Cambridge, MA, USA) was added to all wells of the plate and incubated for 5 min before the reaction was stopped by the addition of stop solution.
-The OD of the ELISA plates was read at 450 nm on an ELx808 BioTek plate reader (BioTek, Winooski, VT, USA).
-The cut-off for a sample being called positive was determined as follows: Average OD of negative serum + 3X standard deviation.
+Serum samples were diluted 1:400 in casein blocking buffer, then 100 μL per well was added to ELISA plates and incubated for 1 hour at RT.
+Following three washes with PBS-T, 100 μL of HRP-labelled Rabbit Anti-Sheep IgG (H+L) secondary antibody (VWR, Batavia, IL, USA) diluted 1:1000 (100ng/mL) was added to each well and incubated for 1 hour at RT.
+Plates were then washed five times with PBS-T and 100 μL of TMB ELISA Substrate Solution (Abcam, Cambridge, MA, USA) was added to all wells of the plate and incubated for 5 minutes before the reaction was stopped.
+The OD of the ELISA plates were read at 450 nm on an ELx808 BioTek plate reader (BioTek, Winooski, VT, USA).
+The cutoff for a sample being called positive was determined as follows: Average OD of negative serum + 3X standard deviation.
 Everything above this cut-off was considered positive.
-An indirect ELISA was used to detect bovine coronavirus (BCoV) antibodies in sera with plates coated with BCoV Spike (S) recombinant viral protein (LSBio, Seattle, WA, USA) using the methods described above.
+Indirect ELISA was used to detect bovine coronavirus (BCoV) antibodies in sera with Spike (S) recombinant viral protein (LSBio, Seattle, WA, USA) using the methods described above.